-The company is a private company limited by shares, incorporated and domiciled in the United Kingdom.
-The address of the registered office is given in the company information page of these financial statements.
+The company is a private company limited by shares, incorporated in the United Kingdom and registered in England and Wales.
+The address of its registered office is given in the company information page of this annual report.

 2. Statement of compliance